It was two in the morning. I was in the middle of a 31-mile training run before work. As an ultramarathon running dad, this was nothing new.

 Both meditatively and contemplatively, I looked up to the sky.
 I thought, “If I should write this book, please, give me a sign.”

 At that exact moment, what did I see?
 Three enormous white majestic crosses planted boldy along the hillside.
 This caught me by surprise.
-Although I come from a Christian background, I thought this was surely a coincidence.

 I asked myself, “Was this the sign?”